-In 2003, Bluet Lake did not exhibit strong thermal stratification.
-Weak stratification developed near the lake bottom and during the warmest time of the year (i.e., end of July).
+In 2004, Bluet Lake did not exhibit a strong thermal stratification.
+Weak stratification developed near the lake bottom and during late June and late July.
 Thermal stratification was not observed at other times during the summer.
 Dissolved oxygen concentrations were above 5 mg/L, the acute provincial guideline for the protection of aquatic life, throughout most of the water column, except at lake bottom.
-In general, Bluet Lake was well-airated.
+In general, Bluet Lake was well-airated during the 2004 sampling season (Figure 3).